Home » Type » Soups » Stews & Chilis » Quinoa Chili Verde

 Can You Freeze Quinoa Chili Verde?

 Yes, it freezes wonderfully for up to 2 months!
-My favorite way to freeze this chili is in individual portion sizes using freezer-safe containers.
-Then when ready to cozy up with a bowl of warm chili, I can just pull it from the freezer and warm it up.
+My favorite way to freeze this chili is in individual portions in freezer-safe containers.
+Then, when I’m ready to cozy up with a bowl of warm chili, I can just pull it out of the freezer and reheat it.
 You can also freeze larger portions in large ziplock bags or containers.

 More Vegan Chili Recipes!

 If you try this easy vegan chili recipe, please let me know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 Green is good!
 This vegan Quinoa Chili Verde is filled with tomatillos, poblanos and mildly spiced, and a nice change from the usual chili routine!